reactome-idg/idg-homepage/README.md

   </Directory>
 ```
 Or an .htaccess file should be added into the unzipped dist folder.
 The sample .htaccess file is in this codebase.

+**Note**: Make sure to add a symbolic link, download -> ../static/download, to make sure the two download links work in the download page.

 # Installing the web components